skalimer0/redmine_doc_pu/README.md

+# ISSUES
+   * Edit wiki page entry; does not allow changing the chapter title

 > **Fair warning:** I had to break the compability for MikTeX, and propably other Windows LaTeX distros, since I needed to get this plugin work - in short time.
 So, in the time being - please use the *vvmruder*'s version for Windows platform.
 You will probably get where you want much easier.
 >
 >  -- Tommi